subhashyadavon/CarDex-Prod/sprint2.md

 ### Frontend
-Thanks to the TestingEngine serving as a baseline for test coverage and syntax, we have maintained the standard set out in our testing plan, regarding our ReactEngines.
+Thanks to the `TestingEngine.test.tsx` serving as a baseline for test coverage and syntax, we have maintained the standard set out in our testing plan, regarding our React Engines.

 We hadn't yet decided on the second frontend when we wrote the testing plan, but we did attempt to follow the same testing naming conventions.
 That is, the logical grouping of frontend testing, as used in the React engines.
 However, since we used `pytest`, our test output displays in pytest-format, so it doesn't match exactly.